Isogeometric $C^1$ mortar method: Preliminaries

-$V_h$ is the isogeometric space with weak $C^1$-continuity that depends on $M_h := \prod_{\ell \in \ig} M_\ell$. $M_h$ is a finite dimensional subspace of $M$, that will be defined later.
-Now we are able to define the weak formulation of the model problem as a saddle point problem with $C^1$-mortar constraints along $\Sigma$:
+Here, $V_h$ represents the isogeometric space with weak $C^1$-continuity, which depends on $M_h$.
+With this framework, we can formulate the weak form of the model problem as a saddle-point problem incorporating $C^1$-mortar constraints along $\Sigma$: \textit{Find $(u_h, \lambda_h) \in X_h \times M_h$ such that}